If you’re new to Unstructured, read this note first.

 On the sidebar, click Query workspace.

-In the SQL editor, enter and run a table creation statement such as the following, replacing
+In the SQL editor, enter and run a table creation statement such as the following one that uses

 The name of the target namespace (also known as a schema) within the target catalog, and name of the target table within that schema.
 To get these: